 Dogs are more hardy than men.
 They can go without their pants in Winter.
 In spite of protests the waltz still holds its own.
 Love rules the whirled.
-The first big fish story-That of for a windy day.
-How are you?" asked a New Yorker.
+The first big fish story-That of

-Bugle trimmings are recommended
+Bugle trimmings are recommended for a windy day.